JJLV4/Quantum_communication/README.md

-Quantum communication simulation code
-*The copyright is applyed to the creater who made code described below respectebly.

 --analystical_solution.py:Author Jianyao Jin---
 This code is mathematical simulation by Jianyao Jin.And this code's simulation is based on the thesis Investigating Entanglement Distribution Rates for Multi Platform First Generation Quantum Repeater Networks.